sagemath/sage-shell-mode/README.md

 You can install `sage-shell-mode` from [MELPA](https://github.com/milkypostman/melpa.git).

-  1. See http://melpa.org/#/getting-started if you do not have a configuration for MELPA.
+  1. Set up the MELPA repository (see http://melpa.org/#/getting-started) if you do not have a configuration for MELPA.

   2. Install `sage-shell-mode` by `M-x package-install RET sage-shell-mode RET`.